 For 70 years we have worked together to support and develop grassroots cricket in communities across the UK and protect parks and green spaces.
-His Royal Highness has a long history with both charities, having been President of Fields in Trust for 64 years and the Lord’s Taverners' Patron and "Twelfth Man" since it was founded in 1950.
+His late Royal Highness had a long history with both charities, having been President of Fields in Trust for 64 years and the Lord’s Taverners' Patron and "Twelfth Man" since it was founded in 1950.
 His recommendation that the first Lord’s Taverners donation be made to Fields in Trust (then the National Playing Fields Association) started an enduring partnership which has strengthened recreational opportunities in this country.

 HRH The Duke of Edinburgh takes part in a charity cricket match in the 1950s